Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: phase space distribution

 It is obvious from Fig. 6 that the distribution on the left panel is more `ordered' than that on the right panel, hence that impurity scattering generates entropy.
 Let us estimate this entropy increase quantitatively.
+For simplicity we assume the system is at a very low temperature $T_0$.
 The solid angle corresponding to the excluded states in Fig. 6 is $2\pi q/k_F$.
-If $N$ is the number of electrons resulting from dissociation in time $\tau$, $N_1=(q/(2k_F)N$ is the number of single particle states to the left of the dashed line in Fig. 6 that are `forbidden'.
-The entropy increase in going from the left to the right panel in Fig. 6 is \beq \Delta S=k_B ln\Omega \eeq where $\Omega$ is the number of ways to distribute $N_1$ indistinguishable particles in $N$ boxes.
-This yields \beq \Delta S=k_BN\frac{q}{2k_F}(ln(\frac{2k_F}{q})+1) . \eeq With $q/(2k_F)\sim 1/1000$, \beq \Delta S \sim 0.01 k_BN \eeq or $0.01 k_B$ per electron that came from dissociation of a Cooper pair.
+If $\Delta N$ is the number of electrons resulting from dissociation in time $\tau$, $\Delta N_1=(q/(2k_F)\Delta N$ is the number of single particle states to the left of the dashed line in Fig. 6 that are `forbidden' by momentum conservation.
+The entropy increase in going from the left to the right panel in Fig. 6 is \beq \Delta S=k_B ln\Omega \eeq where $\Omega$ is the number of ways to distribute $\Delta N_1$ indistinguishable particles in $\Delta N$ boxes.
+This yields \beq \Delta S=k_B\Delta N\frac{q}{2k_F}(ln(\frac{2k_F}{q})+1) . \eeq With $q/(2k_F)\sim 1/1000$, \beq \Delta S \sim 0.01 k_B \Delta N \eeq or $0.01 k_B$ per electron that came from dissociation of a Cooper pair.
 This is an enormous increase in entropy.

-Furthermore it is $independent$ of the speed at which the transition takes place.
+The argument above assumes that the system is at a sufficiently low temperature $T_0$ that there are much fewer than $\Delta N$ thermally excited electrons and holes within $k_B T_0$ of the Fermi energy.
+This requires $k_BT_0<(\dot{r}_0/\ell)\epsilon_F$, admittedly a very low temperature.
+Nevertheless, the important conclusion is that in this regime at least the entropy increase $per$ $electron$ is given by Eq.
+(54).
 This violates the principle that in a reversible thermodynamic process the increase in entropy should be arbitrarily small provided the transition occurs sufficiently slowly.
 Eq.
 (54) is incompatible with the superconductor-normal transition being reversible.